solimanalmansor/OSWE-Prep/OSWE-Labs/ManageEngine/README.md

   ```
 **Exploitation Script:** https://github.com/solimanalmansor/OSWE-Prep/blob/main/OSWE-Labs/ManageEngine/windows_rce.py
 ### Large Object Reverse Shell
-Keep in mind that working with large objects only works on the DBA level.Non-administrative users would not have the required permissions for these actions.
+Keep in mind that working with large objects only works on the DBA level.
+Non-administrative users would not have the required permissions for these actions.

 **Exploitaion Script:** https://github.com/solimanalmansor/OSWE-Prep/blob/main/OSWE-Labs/ManageEngine/pg_lo_injection_rce.py